“This product is so revolutionary”

 “Try our exciting new…”

-Have you heard these lines in advertising?
+Have you read these lines on websites before?
 We all have in one way or another and we have built up a resistance to them over time.
-I mean really, how enticing is “New” anyway?
+I mean really, how enticing is “new” anyway?
 Have you looked at how many “new” items are introduced every year?

 Quite a few

 People are also always talking.
 It’s one of the pitfalls of communication.
 We are not there in person to communicate as copywriters, so if what we say is dull and drab, it gets immediately brushed aside.
 It’s like a media buffet and we are the club crackers next to the silverware.
 We always get missed.

 Realize that the visitors to your website and are not even really reading it.
 They are scanning.
 The mindset of most of our traffic is “I’ve seen this all before, blah blah blah”.
 As content strategists, we have to choose the right words and phrases to stop those scanning eyes and make them pay closer attention to your unique offer and benefits.

 So we need our website content to stand out!

 Using simile isn’t a NEW & IMPROVED way to do this.
 In fact, it’s as ancient as Keith Richard’s grandmother, but it’s always evolving – always getting better.

 Simile takes ordinary, everyday things and latches them into extraordinary things and experiences.
 It’s like plugging words into the power socket.
 Suddenly the lifeless and motionless is transformed and readers notice…

 Let me demonstrate…